-Their lack of engagement in the political nature of the community, may seems surprising.
-Street-level organizations are sites in which citizens claim group recognition, directly engage with macro issues of inequalities and social justice, and promote claims on the state (Brodking, 2012; Lotta & Pires, 2019).
-Community workers in particular are expected to achieve ‘active communities’ (Butcher et al. 2007) while promoting inclusion, social justice, and equality.
-Hence, at first glance we would assume that community workers, in which their primary role is to organize community members around shared interests and create social and political changes, would not avoid the conflict and initiate interventions around the topic (Hardcastle et al. 2004; Gamble &Weil, 2010).
-In practice, SLBs do not use their discretion to directly handle the conflict, get involved in policy entrepreneurship (Cohen, 2021) and initiate dialogue but to seek to protect the community from its' conflictual nature.
-Participants explanation to this approach highlights the role of professionalism in their use of discretion (Evans, 2015), as they believed that as public servants, they need to remain apolitical and neutral.
+Their lack of engagement in the political nature of the community, may seem surprising.
+Street-level organizations are sites in which citizens claim group recognition, directly engage with macro issues of inequalities and social justice, and promote claims on the state (Brodkin, 2012; Lotta & Pires, 2019).
+Community workers in particular are expected to create ‘active communities’ (Butcher et al., 2007) while promoting inclusion, social justice, and equality.
+Consequently, at first glance, we would assume that community workers, whose primary role is to organize community members around common interests and create social and political changes, would not avoid the conflict and initiate interventions around the topic (Gamble & Weil, 2010; Hardcastle et al., 2004).
+In practice, SLBs do not use their discretion to directly handle the conflict, get involved in policy entrepreneurship (Cohen, 2021), or initiate dialogue; instead, they seek to insulate the community from conflict by actively avoiding sources of tension.
+Participants’ explanations of this approach highlight the role of professionalism in their use of discretion (Evans, 2015), as they believed that as public servants, they needed to remain apolitical and neutral.

 We suggest an additional explanation.
 This choice to avoid the conflict does not happen in a vacuum and should be understood in the context of the broader Israeli socio-political environment (Cohen, 2018).
-In line with Lotta and Pires research (2019), SLBs discretion may reproduces social inequalities that are inscribed in regional and national culture.
+In line with Lotta and Pires (2019), SLBs’ discretion may reproduce social inequalities that are inscribed in regional and national culture.
 The hegemonic public discourse in Israel tends to view Jewish-Arab mixed cities not as binational but as culturally diverse.
-This perception, that reduces the present of the national conflict, is well illustrated in the absence of any formal national policy regarding the role of public social services in these cities (Strier et al. 2021).
-We therefore suggest, that the Israeli hegemonic atmosphere shapes SLBs patterns of discretion and covertly constructs discretions' limits.
-In that sense, interventions that directly manage the national conflict and challenge it are portrayed as out of limit.
-The study shows that when implementing policy within highly conflictual and sensitive environment, SLBs discretion has clear, yet sometimes covert boundaries.
-In that sense, SLBs can use their discretion in ways that do not exceed the national hegemony.
+This perception, minimizes the presence of the national conflict and ignores the absence of any formal national policy regarding the role of public social services in these cities (Strier et al., 2021).
+We suggest, therefore, that Israeli hegemony shapes SLBs’ patterns of discretion and covertly constructs limits on SLBs’ discretion.
+In that sense, interventions that directly engage with the national conflict and challenge it are portrayed as out of bounds.
+This study shows that when implementing policy within this highly conflicted and sensitive environment, SLBs have clear, yet sometimes covert, boundaries in exercising their discretion.
+In this sense, SLBs can use their discretion in ways that do not challenge the national hegemony.

 This study has certain limitations.
-First, since this is a qualitative study based on a convenience sample, generalizability of the findings is limited.
+First, since it is a qualitative study based on a convenience sample, generalizability of the findings is limited.
 Second, even though the study includes both Jewish and Arab SLBs from four Israeli mixed cities, the sample size was relatively small.
 Third, the current setting is the Israeli context, particularly the Jewish-Arab contested mixed cities.
-In other challenging areas, SLBs discretionary patterns might be different.
+In other challenging areas, SLBs’ discretionary patterns might be different.
 In light of this, SLB scholarship may benefit from exploring SLBs who are involved in contested communities in other social, geographical, political and cultural contexts.

 References

 Arnold, G. (2020).
 Distinguishing the street‐level policy entrepreneur.
 Public Administration.